 When I was rationing tablets in Barcaldine in 2013 and getting restless limbs/akathisia, I knew I needed help.
 I started researching what drugs do to your brain.
 After all, I was already well aware what they had done to my spirit.
 I looked at Narcotics Anonymous, and worked out it wasn’t for me.
 I found my addiction therapy doctor, started opiate antagonist therapy, and the rest is history.

-I’ve mentioned this before, but when I did my TEDx talk last year, I was unable to learn my twenty minute speech which was incredibly distressing for someone with a near photographic memory.
-My brain was recovering from drug abuse, and I still don’t know how much the drugs have impacted my brain function.
+I’ve mentioned this before, but when I did my TEDx talk last year, I was unable to memorise my twenty minute speech.
+For someone with a near photographic memory, that was quite distressing.
+My brain was recovering from drug abuse, and I still don’t know how much they have impacted my brain function.
 I had some pretty hairy moments when I’d taken too much oxycodone and my respiratory system became depressed.
-I’d have heart palpitations, and one day I recall giving myself CPR for about twenty minutes after I had overdosed.
+I’d have heart palpitations, and one day I had to give myself CPR for about twenty minutes after I had overdosed.
 I was in acute tachycardia and I didn’t know if my heart had been damaged.
 It still shocks me that I was not another narcotics overdose statistic.

 For me, having a terminal illness gave me an acute absence of fear.
 I grew up fearless, loud and fierce, and I took more risks because a terminal illness is like having permission slip to engage in risk taking behaviours.
 It’s well documented that people with a life-limiting illness take more risks than people who don’t have a closer ‘use by date’.
 There’s a sub-culture of the fearless; tattoos, collecting exotic pets, dangerous friends and dangerous habits.
 I know a lot of people with illness who favour driving fast cars and adrenalin sports.
 But you also seek your own truth and authenticity, which is far more admirable.
 It’s that whole, ‘do no harm but take no shit’ dictum.